John Oswald (revolutionary)

 John Oswald (c.
-1760 – 14 September 1793) was a Scottish army officer, philosopher, poet, journalist and revolutionary.
-Initially an officer in the British Army, he became disillusioned with colonialism while serving in India and adopted vegetarianism after living among Hindu communities.
-On returning to Britain, he became involved in radical literary and political circles in London, contributing to journals and publishing works advocating republicanism, direct democracy, atheism, animal rights, and vegetarianism.
+1760 – 14 September 1793) was a Scottish philosopher, writer, soldier, and revolutionary.
+He served in the British Army before becoming involved in radical literary and political circles in London and Paris.
+His writings addressed republicanism, direct democracy, atheism, animal rights, and vegetarianism.

-Oswald moved to Paris in 1790, where he joined the Jacobin Club, edited revolutionary newspapers, and became a commander in the French Revolutionary Army.
+Oswald served in India during the Second Anglo-Mysore War, where he encountered Hindu vegetarianism and later adopted vegetarianism.
+He moved to Paris in 1790, joined the Jacobin Club, edited revolutionary newspapers, and became a commander in the French Revolutionary Army.
 He was killed in action during the War in the Vendée in 1793.
-His best-known work, The Cry of Nature; or, an Appeal to Mercy and Justice on Behalf of the Persecuted Animals (1791), presents a political and ethical critique of meat consumption and is regarded as an early text in the Western tradition of animal rights and vegetarian philosophy.
+His best-known work, The Cry of Nature; or, an Appeal to Mercy and Justice on Behalf of the Persecuted Animals (1791), argues against meat consumption and is discussed as an early work in the history of animal rights and vegetarian thought.

 Biography

 Early life

 Oswald was born in Edinburgh around 1760.
 (Note: Some earlier sources, including Henry S. Salt and Howard Williams, give his birth year as 1730.
-However, his rediscovered death certificate records his age as 33 at the time of death, placing his birth around 1760.)
+His rediscovered death certificate records his age as 33 at death, placing his birth around 1760.)
 Contemporary sources differ on his family background.
-According to one account, his father, also named John Oswald, was a goldsmith of considerable learning who also operated a coffee house in Edinburgh.
-Another states that it was his mother who kept "John's Coffee-house".
+According to one account, his father, also named John Oswald, was a goldsmith of considerable learning who operated a coffee house in Edinburgh.
+Another account states that his mother kept "John's Coffee-house".

-He was apprenticed to a goldsmith or jeweller.
-He learned Latin and Greek at a young age and acquired knowledge of Arabic, French, Italian, Spanish, and Portuguese over the course of his life.
+Oswald was apprenticed to a goldsmith or jeweller.
+He learned Latin and Greek at a young age and later acquired knowledge of Arabic, French, Italian, Spanish, and Portuguese.

 Accounts of his early military career vary.
-According to one version, he enlisted as a private in the 18th Regiment of Foot around 1776 or 1777, was promoted to sergeant due to his education, and later used money, either from a legacy or a marriage dowry, to purchase his discharge and a commission as an ensign in the 42nd Regiment of Foot.
+According to one version, he enlisted as a private in the 18th Regiment of Foot around 1776 or 1777, was promoted to sergeant because of his education, and later used money, either from a legacy or a marriage dowry, to purchase his discharge and a commission as an ensign in the 42nd Regiment of Foot.

 He briefly served during the American Revolutionary War and, in 1780, was commissioned as a lieutenant in the newly raised second battalion of the 42nd Foot, which was then sent to India to fight in the Second Anglo-Mysore War.
 Before departing, he married his first wife, Louisa, with whom he had two sons.